 Note - I used a hand-held electric mixer for the entire recipe.

 Dissolve the gelatine according to your manufacturer's instructions.
-Mine dissolved in 2 tbsp hot water.
+Mine dissolved in 2 tablespoon hot water.

 Immediately pour liquid gelatine into the peanut butter cream cheese mix (before it sets), add the whipped cream and blend briefly to combine.